Horsey-/Horseys-Simply-Love/README.md

 ## ScreenSelectMusic and ScreenEvaluation redesign

 The most drastic change in this fork is the rework of ScreenSelectMusic.
 The screen was completely overhauled to have a different UI (and screen) depending on the aspect ratio selected in system options.
 In the interest of saving space, many new features will not be supported in 4:3 aspect ratio because there simply is not enough space onscreen with older displays.
-This theme fully utilizes the alotted space in 16:9.
+This theme fully utilizes the allotted space in 16:9.
 It is *highly recommended* to use this theme in 16:9 aspect ratio.
 When you select 16:9, instead of going to ScreenSelectMusic, you'll be automatically directed to a new screen called ScreenSelectMusicWide which was created to keep the 16:9 and 4:3 aspect ratio environments completely separate from each other.

 The screenshots below showcase the redesigned screens: